nesi/training-environment/docs/index.md

 - *trainer* accounts
     * have read-only access to *training* user home directories, to monitor progress and assist
     * can use the browser based terminal from the OnDemand web interface
+    * can view running pods on the kubernetes cluster